thynguyen23/Machine-learning/README.md

           - Random Oversampling
           - SMOTE

-In this case, the NearMiss technique improves the model more than others.
+.In this case, the NearMiss technique improves the model more than others.